 - Choice is given to mentee to improve an existing illustration, or to request an assignment tailored by mentor to address the illustrator’s strengths/weaknesses.

-- Bonus: Mentee will be approached to create the website graphic for the next Illustrator Mentorship, summer of 2020!
+- Bonus: Mentee will be approached to create the website graphic for the next Illustrator Mentorship.

 - One entry per person.